lnxjedi/gopherbot-doc/doc/src/botsetup/Plugin.md

 # Quick Start with Autosetup

+## Setting up a New Robot on Linux

+If you have easy access to a Linux system, the simplest way to set up a new robot is to [install the gopherbot archive](../install/ManualInstall.html), create an empty working directory, create a symlink there to the `/opt/gopherbot/gopherbot` executable, then use the autosetup plugin as described in the docker instructions below (with appropriate and obvious modifications, e.g. running `./gopherbot init slack`).

+## Setting up a New Robot with Docker

-The best way to set up a new robot is using the [gopherbot-dev](https://quay.io/repository/lnxjedi/gopherbot-dev?tab=info) container image running in [Docker](https://www.docker.com/) on your workstation.
+If you're running a Windows or MacOS system, the best way to set up a new robot is using the [gopherbot-dev](https://quay.io/repository/lnxjedi/gopherbot-dev?tab=info) container image running in [Docker](https://www.docker.com/) on your workstation.
 Using **Clu** as an example:

 **1.** Start a new, empty `gopherbot-dev` container: